erebelo/spring-common-lib/docs/utils-module.md

 ### Threading

 - `AsyncThreadContext`: Provides methods for propagating the current ThreadContext to new threads created by asynchronous operations, such as those initiated by CompletableFuture.
 This is particularly useful for maintaining context-specific data (like HTTP headers) across threads, ensuring that logging and other context-sensitive operations remain consistent.
+- `AsyncExecutorConfiguration`: Configures a `ThreadPoolTaskExecutor` for executing asynchronous tasks while preserving the current request attributes and HTTP headers in new threads.
+This ensures that the context from the original request is maintained, enabling seamless tracing and consistent logging across asynchronous operations.

 ## How to Use the Common Utils Module